itskrishn25/MERN_STACK/html/readme.md

 3) Form tag :- input tag, action attribute submits the data to the server or mentioned url. name and value attributes submitted to server, label tag connects with input tag, Input type -> Date, File, color, range, button, submit, radio, checkbox and select tag -> option tag, textArea tag

 4) iFrame tag :- Allows you to embed another webpage or multimedia content within a webpage. <iframe></iframe>

+## Level Bonus (Github Pages & CodeSpace)

+1) Github :- Version Control - A system to track changes in files over time.
+Git is a software that tracks changes in code.
+Github is a web service for hosting and collaborating on Git repositories.

+2) Frameworks :- ReactJS is a library that have many benefits, AngularJS is a framework for building web applications, developed by Google, VueJS is a JavaScript framework for creating web interfaces.